ThomasBassa/steam-news/README.md

 You can adjust the cron values in the `docker-compose.yaml` file.

-All commands can just be appended like `docker cimpose run app -g silly-game`.
+All commands can just be appended like `docker compose run app -g silly-game`.

 # Licence
 MIT, go nuts.